joelreyesm/MW_effects_repli_and_exten/README.md

 ### Phase 1: Original Replication
 These scripts reproduce the primary tables and specifications from the original Dube et al. (2010) paper using the traditional fixed effects framework.

-1.  **`replicate_dube2010.R`**: This script handles the core data processing and foundational models required for the replication.
+1.  **`replicate_dube2010.R`**: This script handles the core data processing and foundational models required for the replication and generates Tables 1, 2, and 3.

 ---